ptycho/ptypy/doc/rst/getting_started.rst

 We give this reconstruction the name ``'minimal'`` although it will automatically choose one from the script if we put in ``None``.
+(But then the tutorial may not work on your computer as the chosen run name may differ from the one that this tutorial was created with)

 ::

    >>> p.run = 'minimal'

-We set the home path.
-The reconstruction will save / dump anything into this base path if any other path in the tree lacks a leading "/" (or "C:\" on windows).
-Make sure to replace all "/" with "\" if you run the scripts on a Windows system.
+Next, we set the home path.
+The :any:`Ptycho` instance will use this path as base for any other file path (e.g :py:data:`.io.autosave.path` or :py:data:`.io.rfile`) in the tree lacks a leading "/" (or "C:\\" on windows).
+Make sure to replace all "/" with "\\" if you run the scripts on a Windows system.

 ::

    >>> p.io = u.Param()
    >>> p.io.home = "/tmp/ptypy/"

-We want a state of the reconstruction to be dumped regularly every 10 reconstructions
+We want an intermediate result of the reconstruction to be dumped regularly every 10 reconstructions.

 ::

    >>> p.io.autosave = u.Param()
    >>> p.io.autosave.interval = 20

-In this tutorial we switch of the threaded plotting
+In this tutorial we switch of the threaded plotting client.

 ::

    >>> p.io.autoplot = False

-Since we are not plotting we do not need the interaction server either.
+Since we do not want to plot anything, we don't need the interaction server either.

 ::

    >>> p.io.interaction = False

+Now we have to put in actual parameters associated with a ptychographic scan.

-This branch of the tree would hold all *common* parameters for scans.
+The ``scan`` branch of the tree holds all *common* parameters for scans and can be regarded as template in case of a many-scans reconstruction.
-If there is only one scan, it does not matter if we specify parameters for illumination or sample in this branch or in ``scans``.
-In this case we do not bother to enter paramter but leave the branch empty (That will fill it with the defaults :py:data:`.scan` )
+However, if there is only one scan, it does not matter if we specify parameters for illumination or sample in this branch or in ``scans``.
+In this tutorial case we do not bother to enter paramter but leave the branch empty (It will be filled with the defaults of :py:data:`.scan` ) .

 ::

    >>> p.scan = u.Param()

-The ``scans`` branch encloses all differences for a scan with respect to the ``scan`` branch mentioned above.
-For sure different for each scan is the ``data`` branch :py:data:`.scan.data`.
-In this case we create a new scan paramter branch ``MF``.
-We only specify the data branch and tell |ptypy| to use scan meta data when possible.
+The ``scans`` branch marks all differences for a scan with respect to the *default* ``scan`` branch mentioned above.
+Different for each scan is at least the ``data`` branch :py:data:`.scan.data`.
+In this tutorial we create a new scan parameter branch ``MF`` where we only specify the data branch and tell |ptypy| to use scan meta data of when possible.

 ::